 Washington D.C., this is what October elation feels like.

 It was young star Juan Soto, still just 20 years old, who delivered the decisive blow.
-Final score, 4-3 Nationals, a date against the Los Angeles Dodgers awaiting in the National League Division Series.
+Final score: Nationals 4, Brewers 3.
+A date against the Los Angeles Dodgers now awaits in the National League Division Series.

-After Michael A. Taylor was hit by a pitch, Zimmerman came up as a pinch hitter and looped a single into centerfield.
+After Michael A. Taylor was hit, Ryan Zimmerman came up as a pinch hitter and looped a single into centerfield.
 Nats star Anthony Rendon came up with two outs and Hader’s pitch count climbing.
-Rendon worked a walk, which brought Juan Soto up with the bases loaded and a Nats lead one swing away.
+Rendon worked a walk, which brought Soto up with the bases loaded and a Nats lead one swing away.

-Soto delivered with a single into right field that was misplayed by Trent Grisham that allowed the Nationals to score three runs and take a lead.
+Soto delivered with a single into right field that was misplayed by Trent Grisham, which allowed the Nationals to score three runs and take a lead.

-The Nats had seemed to be headed for another October disappointment after ace Max Scherzer gave up three runs in the first two innings and their offense had a tough time cracking the Brewers bullpen.
-But baseball again proves there’s nothing a well-timed hit can’t overcome.
+The Nats had seemed to be headed for another October disappointment after ace Max Scherzer gave up three runs in the first two innings — including homers to Yasmani Grandal and Eric Thames.
+Scherzer settled down, but the Nats’ offense had a tough time cracking the Brewers bullpen.

 The Nationals now advance to the NLDS, where they’ll face the Los Angeles Dodgers.
 Game 1 is set for Thursday night in L.A.